slsa-framework/slsa/docs/spec/v1.1/terminology.md

 The Source track is scoped to a single project that is controlled by some organization.
 That organization determines what Source level should apply to the project and administers technical controls to enforce that level.
 | Term | Description
 | --- | ---
-| Source | An identifiable set of text and binary files and associated metadata usually used as input for the build system (see SLSA Build Track).
-| Revision | The canonical source at a given point in time as identified by the version control system.
-As an example, you can identify a git revision by its tree hash.
 | Change | A set of modifications to one or more source files and associated metadata.
 Change metadata MUST include any information required to situate the change in relation to other changes (e.g. parent revision).
 | Change History | A record of the history of changes that went into the revision.
+| Organization | A collection of people who collectively create the Source.
+Examples of organizations include an open-source projects, a company, or a team within a company.
+| Revision | The canonical source at a given point in time as identified by the version control system.
+As an example, you can identify a git revision by its tree hash.
+| Source | An identifiable set of text and binary files and associated metadata usually used as input for the build system (see SLSA Build Track).
+| Source Control Platform | A service or suite of services for hosting version controlled software.
+GitHub and GitLab are examples of source control platforms, as are combinations of tools like Gerrit code reviews with GitHub source control.
 | Version Control System | Software for tracking and managing changes to source.
 Git and Subversion are examples of version control systems.
-| Source Control Platform | A service or suite of services for hosting version controlled software.
-GitHub and GitLab are examples of source control platforms, as are combinations of tools like Gerrit code reviews with GitHub source control.

 #### Source Roles